drkumarnandan/pLM4Alg_Protocol/README.md

 * The same embedding model (**ESM2**) must be used for both training and prediction
 * Input embeddings must be 320-dimensional
 * The example dataset is small and intended only for demonstration
-* For real applications, use larger curated datasets
+* For real applications, larger curated datasets should be used
 * Precomputed embeddings are provided to reduce computational cost

 ---